 “[An invite-only event] is great because it connects us better with a key local agency [or chamber] and gives all those who worked hard to get the store open — like staff, suppliers, contractors — a chance to relax and celebrate,” says Jamil Toubassi, owner of Flint Hills Spas.

 Soft and Grand Openings

 And a soft opening, according to Wright, is the preferred way to work out any kinks that arise before a grand opening event.

 Garrett Loverin, general manager of Southern Leisure Spas and Patios’ three stores in the Dallas area, has seen success with two previous soft openings.
 After attending national dealer meetings and observing other stores, Loverin says the company changed the approach for its third location.
 It hosted a soft opening in March with minimum inventory, followed by a grand opening event around Memorial Day once the shelves were fully stocked.

 “That grand opening is where all the effort goes to really generate some high-ticket sales,” Loverin says.
 For the grand opening event, “Everything [was] perfect in the showroom; it [looked] top notch to the customer.”
-At Leisure Spas and Patios’ grand opening event in May, Loverin says they had a ribbon cutting and invited the local Chamber
+At Leisure Spas and Patios’ grand opening event in May, Loverin says they had a ribbon cutting and invited the local Chamber of Commerce.